Algebras defined by Lyndon words and Artin-Schelter regularity

 (\ref{VIPproposition4}) Assume that $N$ has finite order $|N|=d$ and $m = \max \{|u|\mid u \in N\}$.
 Without loss of generality we may assume $m \geq 2.$ The set $N$ is connected, hence $N_s =N \bigcap L_s \neq \emptyset, 1 \leq s\leq m$.
 The equality $N = \bigcup_{1 \leq s \leq m} N_s$ implies therefore $m \leq d +1 - |X|.$ It follows from part (\ref{VIPproposition1}) that $\mathfrak{g}$ is a nilpotent Lie algebra of nilpotency class $m \leq d -|X|+1$. \end{proof}

 \begin{corollary} Let $(N,W)$ be a Lyndon pair, where $N$ is finite.
 Suppose $N$ is not a connected set of Lyndon words.
-Then (i) the class $\mathfrak{C}(X, W)$ does not contain the enveloping algebra $U=U\mathfrak{g}$ of any Lie algebra $\mathfrak{g}$. (ii) In particular, $[W]$ is not a Lyndon-Shirshov basis of the Lie ideal $J=([W])_{Lie}$ of $\Lie(X)$. \end{corollary}
+Then (i) the class $\mathfrak{C}(X, W)$ does not contain the enveloping algebra $U=U\mathfrak{g}$ of a graded Lie algebra $\mathfrak{g}$. (ii) In particular, $[W]$ is not a Lyndon-Shirshov basis of the Lie ideal $J=([W])_{Lie}$ of $\Lie(X)$. \end{corollary}